OctopusDeploy/blog/blog/2018-10/selenium/2-the-maven-pom-file/the-maven-pom-file.md

 -   package - take the compiled code and package it in its distributable format, such as a JAR.
 -   verify - run any checks on results of integration tests to ensure quality criteria are met.
 -   install - install the package into the local repository for use as a dependency in other projects locally deployed.
--   site - generate the project's site documentation.
+-   site - generate the project’s site documentation.
 -   deploy - done in an integration or release environment, copies the final package to the remote repository for sharing with other developers and projects.